Are you guilty of sabotaging a relationship before it even starts?

 In life, the majority of us have experienced bad relationships at some point (romantic as well as non-romantic).
 Offenses such as abuse (physical, sexual, or emotional),infidelity, and neglect, can be extremely hurtful and traumatic.

-Sooo…how do we end this defense mechanism of negative cycles of relationship sabotage that just leads to more doubt, insecurity, self-loathing, and loneliness???
+Sooo…how do we end this pattern of negative cycles of relationship sabotage that just leads to more doubt, insecurity, self-loathing, and loneliness???

 Stay tuned for my next post where we dive deep into some practical tools you can utilize to stop sabotaging your relationships so you can end the sabotage and get on to finding the true love you are so longingly seeking.